This post is about fixing the exception mentioned in the title that I got in an ASP .NET application after deploying to Azure.

 to use certificate for cookie encrypt and decrypt instead of DPAPIs.

-Next step is to install a certificate in all machines: In Windows Azure you can install a certificate for machines (web roles) by uploading the certificate under the hosted service which holds the web roles
+In Windows Azure you can install a certificate for machines (web roles) by uploading the certificate under the hosted service which holds the web roles

 (machines) that runs the web application.